top of page

 If we take one representative group of plants that are known to feature as a prominent staple feed item for Testudo graeca graeca and Testudo hermanni hermanni, for example, Plantago species, particularly Plantago major, P. lanceolata and P. media we find that detailed analysis reveals the following:

 • Calcium levels can be quite variable, and can (as noted) also vary according to the specific site or time of year that they are measured, however analysed levels indicate that levels in the 260 mg range (P. lanceolata) and 310 mg for P. major would not be atypical.
 To compare to a baseline, spinach and beet average 106 and 110 mg respectively.
+In captivity, calcium supplementation may sometimes be required.

 • Phosphorus content was low, ranging from 23.4 mg in P. major to 34.9 mg in P. media and is significantly lower than spinach (51 mg) and similar to beet (29 mg).
 The measured calcium-to-phosphorus ratio in Plantago was excellent, and all would meet the nutritional requirements of tortoises in that respect.